strongbugman/oxalis/README.md

 ### Concurrency limit

-Oxalis use AMQP's QOS to limit worker concurrency(Task's `ack_later` should be true)
+Oxalis use AMQP's QOS to limit worker concurrency(Task's `ack_later` should be true), so coroutine pool's concurrency should not be limited.

 Custom queue QOS:
 ```python